-There were increases in use of the three types of additional school services included in the evaluation, although no statistically significant change was observed.
+The proportion of youth attending special schools increased but this increase was not statistically significant and the proportion of youth attending a special education class stayed virtually the same.
+The proportion of youth reporting use of in-school counseling or therapy decreased at a signal of effect.
 These services included common types of school services, but did not include all forms of special education services youth may have received.
 Thus, it is possible that there were changes in other types of school services that were not assessed.
-Youth use of services from outpatient mental health providers (e.g. therapist, medication provider), decreased from 94% to 87%, but this decrease was also not statistically significant.
-Increases in youth group home placements and decreases in youth stays in detention centers, prison, or jail were observed but were not statistically significant.
+Youth use of services from outpatient mental health providers (e.g. therapist, medication provider) decreased but this decrease was also not statistically significant.
+Increases in youth group home placements and decreases in youth stays in detention centers, prison, or jail were observed but were also not statistically significant.

 Discussion: Results suggest that families experienced improvements in multiple domains of functioning over time in J-MHAP.
 The nonrandomized study design does not allow us to assume causality; however, it is quite plausible to infer that the MHAs helped stabilize youth and/or families at high-risk.
-While It is possible that these changes could have happened without the MHA or that CRA filing and court involvement may have put in place a series of events that led to such outcomes, the previous involvement that many youth had the court, DCF, or mental health services at the time of MHA appointment suggest that these interventions had not produced similar results.
-The nature of MHA activities and findings from gualitative interviews provide a mechanism to explain how the MHAs contributed to improved outcomes.
+While it is possible that these changes could have happened without the MHA or that CRA filing and court involvement may have put in place a series of events that led to such outcomes, the previous involvement that many youth had the court, DCF, or mental health services at the time of MHA appointment suggest that these interventions had not produced similar results.
+The nature of MHA activities and findings from qualitative interviews provide a mechanism to explain how the MHAs contributed to improved outcomes.
 The work of the MHAs in connecting youth with needed services, removing barriers to accessing services, and supporting families navigate complex systems may have allowed for youth to get needed treatment which supported their mental health and overall functioning.
 These activities, along with the support of MHA partnerships with families as they navigated complex systems, may have played a role in alleviating parental stress and related family dynamics.
 Such effects of MHAs' work were described in interviews with some parents and youth.
 As MHAs frequently worked closely with other providers, it is not possible to discern the change directly attributable to the MHAs' work.
 However, their role to promote care coordination appears to have served as a catalyst to advance the work carried out by youth's provider teams.
 The observed changes provide strong evidence that MHAs independent work or involvement in care teams contributed to positive changes in youth and family outcomes.